matthias-reis/carda-gatsby/content/articles/2021/07/zement-rohstoff-en.md

 title: Zement - "Rohstoff"
 subTitle: A Statement To The Music World
 seoTitle: Zement - "Rohstoff" – A Statement To The Music World
 description: With their third LP, Zement deliver neo-krautrock/psychedelic at its best – perfectly composed with beautiful techno borrowings.
 "Rohstoff" is a thoroughly danceable record that fits well into our times
 image: https://storage.googleapis.com/cardamonchai-media/2021-11-20/zement-rohstoff-jpg-imagine-181818_5c4a4c_1024_768/640.webp
-copyrigt: Zement
+copyright: Zement
 ogImage: https://storage.googleapis.com/cardamonchai-media/2021-11-20/zement-rohstoff-fb-png-imagine-f8f8f8_a67460_1200_628/640.webp
 labels:
   - Experimental